statelyai/docs/README.md

-# Welcome to the Stately docs for Stately Studio and XState
+# Welcome to the Stately landing page, including our blog and docs for Stately Studio and XState

-Our docs are built using [Docusaurus 2](https://docusaurus.io/).
+The site is built using [Docusaurus 2](https://docusaurus.io/).

 We welcome any contributions to the documentation and code base.